get-set-fetch/documentation/site/node/plugins.md

 ---
-title: Plugins
+title: Typescript / Javascript Scraping Plugins
+menu_title: Plugins
 order: 50
 ---
 ## PluginStore
 Prior to scraping, available plugins are registered into a plugin store via their filepaths.
 Each plugin is a javascript module with a default export declaration containing a class extending `Plugin`.
 Class `constructor.name` is used to uniquely identify a plugin.
-Each plugin together with its dependencies is bundled as a single module to be run either in a browser or node.js environment.
+Each plugin together with its dependencies is bundled as a single module to be run either in a browser or nodejs environment.

 Specifying a filePath will register a single plugin.
 Specifying a dirPath will register all plugins stored under that directory.
 Paths are absolute.
 ```js